Dobatymo/data-algos/algorithms.md

 - http://mathworld.wolfram.com/Floyd-WarshallAlgorithm.html
 - domain: 'Graph theory'
 - solves: 'All-pairs shortest paths problem' for real-valued weights for directed/undirected graphs in O(v^3) where v is the number of vertices
-- negative cycles are not allowed
+- negative cycles are not allowed (they are not detected either)
 - uses method: 'dynamic programming'
 - implemented in: 'python scipy.sparse.csgraph.shortest_path(method='FW')', 'c++ boost::graph::floyd_warshall_all_pairs_shortest_paths', 'networkx.algorithms.shortest_paths.dense.floyd_warshall'
 - is faster than 'Johnson's algorithm' for dense graphs